 Succulent and Anemone Detail

 Succulents and anemones?
 An unexpected pairing that totally works.
-This close-up shows how the papery petals of the anemone contrast beautifully with the waxy texture of echeveria succulents.
+The papery petals of the anemone contrast with the waxy texture of echeveria succulents in a really satisfying way.
 Add some ranunculus, spray roses, and delicate ferns, and you’ve got a bouquet with serious visual interest.

 Moody Macro Beauty